GoogleCloudPlatform/genai-databases-retrieval-app/DEVELOPER.md

     pip install -r requirements-test.txt
     ```

-## Run the App Locally
+## Run the App

 ### Setup Database

-To setup the datasource to run with Toolbox locally, follow [these
+To setup the datasource to run with Toolbox, follow [these
 steps](README.md#one-time-database--tool-configuration).

 ### Setup Toolbox

-To setup Toolbox locally, follow [these
+To setup Toolbox (locally or on Cloud Run), follow [these
 steps](README.md#launch-the-toolbox-server-choose-one).

 ### Run Agent App